Skip to main content

 Master of Professional Engineering (Energy Resources)

-Specialise in areas like exploration, drilling design, production, offshore logistics or renewable energy integration.
+Advance your knowledge in specialised areas such as exploration, drilling design, production, offshore logistics and renewable energy integration.

 Course overview